Pavan-AIML/DIGITLE_SCHOOL_TASK/Dockerization/readme.md

 - check the image in to the docker hub.

-<h3> Now here we will see how can we deplye the container in AWS Elastic container service </h3>
+<h3> Now here we will see how can we deploy the container in AWS Elastic container service </h3>

 - After launching the EC2 instance use public IP-Address to connect with the EC-2 instance remotly.

-<h3> To connect the instance to your local machine we use the public ip address and follow th ebelow points</h3>
+<h3> To connect the instance to your local machine we use the public ip address and follow th elbow points</h3>

 - go to the directory where .pem key is saved and then activate is by command "chmod 400 kayname.pem"